dbeech/parallelised-transform/README.md

 - `--start`: Automatically start all transforms after creation (only if all were created successfully)
 - `--overwrite`: Delete and recreate existing transforms instead of creating new ones
 - `--stop-delay`: Seconds to wait after stopping transforms before attempting delete (default: 2)
+- `--cleanup-excess`: Clean up transforms that exceed the current parallelism level
 - `--verbose, -v`: Enable verbose logging

 ## Template Variables